fideus-labs/ome-ngff-scientific-ai/README.md

 Leverage AI:
 - "AI assistants handling the grunt work"
 - "You focus on interpretation and discovery"
-- "Automation that actually works"
+- "And you have automation that actually works"

 Contribute:
-- "And here's what's beautiful - as you build tools and workflows"
+- "Here's what's BEAUTIFUL - as you build tools and workflows"
 - "Share them back with the community"
 - "Make OME-NGFF better for everyone"
 - "That's how open science works"